sddbrown/safe-networking-sp/docs/setup.md

-### Use the following instructions to install and deploy the ElasticStack to an<br>Ubuntu 16.04 system.
+### Use the following instructions to download, install, configure and deploy the ElasticStack to an Ubuntu 16.04 system.

 # SYSTEM SETUP